 Set realistic expectations based on your cat’s history and personality.
 A cat who has never been in a carrier will naturally need more time and patience than one who travels regularly.
 Cat sleeping positions can give you insights into your cat’s general stress levels and help you choose optimal timing for carrier training.

-Remember that setbacks are normal and don’t represent failure.
+Setbacks are normal and don’t represent failure.
 Some days your cat might hop right in, while others they might seem to have forgotten all their training.
 Consistency and patience will eventually pay off, even with the most stubborn felines.

 Building Long-Term Carrier Comfort